1. 简介

 The position of the tool sensor and the start position of the probing movement.

-All values are absolute (G53) coordinates, except MAXPROBE, which is expressed in relative movement.
+All values are absolute (G53) coordinates, except MAXPROBE, which is expressed as an absolute length of movement.

 All values are in machine native units.